Please rotate your device

 6,260 SF

-The design of the American Indian Galleries represents a departure from the neo-classical details of the original building, devoid of ornamentation, replaced by clean, modern details, which place emphasis on the collection itself.
-While the color palette was restrained, the materials throughout the space exude richness and depth.
+The design of the American Indian Art Galleries brings to fruition the Museum’s long-standing efforts to illuminate the importance of Native artistic traditions, and the significant role these traditions have played in the develop ment of our nation’s cultural identity.
+The collection is arranged by origin according to seven geographic areas: Woodlands, Plains, Southwest, Plateau, California and the adjacent Great Basin, Northwest and Arctic.
+The design of galleries demonstrates departure from the neo-classical details of the original building, instead focusing on clean, modern details with a material palette that exudes richness and depth to place emphasis on the collection itself.
 The Israeli Greige Limestone flooring and base create a monolithic field on which glass cases provide a setting for vibrant works of Native art.
 Built by the renowned casework fabricator, Laboratorio Museotechnico Goppian of Milan, the large expanses of glass provide an uninhibited view of the collection and allows the bright and colorful work of one Native culture to be viewed through the lens of another.

 2009 – Sarah and Landon Rowland American Art Galleries